Prairie Smoke

 • Drought-tolerant: after Prairie Smoke is established (it normally takes the first year), this plant can handle dry periods in the summer

 • Instagrammable beauty.
-Beauty matters!
-A gorgeous landscape with native flowers lifts spirits.
+Beauty matters.
+A gorgeous landscape with native flowers lifts spirits and helps us feel connected to the natural world.
 Plant a patch of Prairie Smoke and see for yourself.

 When the seed feathers first emerge, they are wrapped around, like fairy giftwrap